kubedb/docs/docs/guides/proxysql/update-version/overview/index.md

 # updating ProxySQL version Overview

-This guide will give you an overview on how KubeDB Enterprise operator update the version of `ProxySQL` instance.
+This guide will give you an overview on how KubeDB Ops Manager update the version of `ProxySQL` instance.

 ## Before You Begin